Raghu-Missula/StoneHack2019/README.md

 We face the common problem that incorrect or poorly informed administration of medication often leads to health complications.

 ## Implementation
-Our project uses an iOS application coded in Swift to take user input and, in turn, provide reminders and prompts based on scanned prescriptions.
-Data to identify medications and ascertain their dosages are stored in a Firebase Database.
+Our project uses an iOS application (coded in Swift) to take user input in the form of images: either prescriptions or medications themselves.
+Both of these are put through OCR (Optical Character Recognition).
+Medications are compared with an internal database to return values regarding dosage, and ailments that it treats.
+Prescriptions are converted by OCR and sent to a Firebase Database.
+A python server retrieves this data, and uses it to map the medications to timestamps.
+This data is sent back to the app, and is also linked to Google Assistant, so you can get alarms, notifications, and reminders.

 ## Components